As the CEO of your company, there may come a situation where you need to implement customer success. You have two options to choose from-

 Studies show that 70%–90% of a customer’s lifetime value is generated via renewals, cross-sells, and up-sells.
 With the help of Customer success, you’ll understand your customer goals better.
 It will also help you identify and convert valuable up-sell and cross-sell opportunities.
 By this, you’ll create a deep association between your customers’ success and your product.

 Customer success increases customer predictability by giving you insight into developing issues.
 Without a customer success perspective, you are just looking at an outcome.
 With a customer success focus, you can uncover drivers of that outcome, which will help you with recurring revenue predictability and capacity planning.

-A good customer success strategy helps you to have customers who readily recommend and refer to your service also providing testimonials.
+A good customer success strategy helps you to have customers who readily recommend and refer to your service and also provide testimonials.
 This goodwill and third-party validation helps you accelerate acquisition velocity, grow market share, lower overall CAC, and sometimes helps you open the door for new market development.

 Enabling a feedback-driven development cycle